meyresilva/AfricanWomenLit/README.md

-Also Black women and postcolonial feminist theories, as you find here, ..
+Also, feminist theories by women from the global south, as you find here, ..

 In the end, I will examine some selected works authored by African women from several nations to give an aidea of the main themes in these works, as you see here ...